cohenlabUNC/clpipe/CONTRIBUTING.md

 hotfixed, a PR should be made from the release branch to main to update the main repository with the hotfix.

+## Coding Guidelines

+WIP, a quick list for now:
+  - Creating skeleton code, documention, and simple tests for your feature *before* you begin to code is highly encouraged, as it helps you plan out your feature.
+Difficulties in the stage help reveal issues in design and saves time in the long run.
+This also helps ensure these crucial elements of the feature are not ignored to "go back and add later"